common-good-storage/report/src/first.md

 ### Contribution

 We present the key differences between the Filecoin protocol and Substrate based Parachain, specifically on consensus mechanism and cryptographic primitives and implementations.
-These findings have led to a solution designed to potentially implement the PolkaFS Storage Network as a Parachain with collator selection and using Polkadot relay chain for finality.
+These findings have led to a solution designed to potentially implement the PolkaFS Storage Network as a Parachain with collator selection and using Polkadot Relay Chain for finality.

 ## Overview